nesb90/nes-cv/README.md

 # Nestor Soto

 ### ABOUT ME
-I’m Néstor Soto, I was born on Cd.
+I’m Néstor Soto, I was born in Cd.
 Guzman Jalisco MX.
 I’m graduated from Universidad de Guadalajara as Networking and Informatics Engineer.
 I like play classic video games and Call Of Duty sometimes.
 I like Sci-Fi stuff 👽 and sometimes workout 🏃